sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 	console.log(pet.socialMediaAccounts) // prints entire object

-	console.log(pet.socialMediaAccounts.facebook) // "prints www.facebook.com/billyTheDog"
+	console.log(pet.socialMediaAccounts.facebook) // prints www.facebook.com/billyTheDog

 You can dynamically add to the object:

-	pet.bestFriend = "Billy"; // the object now includes the key bestFriend which has the value "Billy"
+	pet.bestFriend = "Zoe"; // the object now includes the key bestFriend which has the value "Zoe"

-	pet['bestFriend'] = "Billy"; // another way of doing the same thing
+	pet['bestFriend'] = "Zoe"; // another way of doing the same thing

 You can dynamically remove from the object: